UMGGW 29x8 [M4] GW / N38

 Disadvantages of neodymium magnets:

-- They are prone to breaking as they are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
+- They can break as they are extremely fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
 The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

 - High temperatures can reduce the power of neodymium magnets.
-Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the form and size).
+Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the form and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-- They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,
+- They rust in a humid environment.
+For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet